Mariette Bosch - |

 One of the allegations by her lawyers and the human rights groups is that she was executed with indecent haste and there would appear to some truth in this, in as much as the Botswanan authorities clearly were expecting further international pressure and protests if they had announced the execution date in advance.

-to say goodbye to her husband and family was cruel in one sense, it did save
+not allow her to say goodbye to her husband and family was cruel in one sense,

-them from having to live through the hours and minutes leading up to her execution
+it did save them from having to live through the hours and minutes leading up

-and from the difficult and emotional farewells both of which would surely have
+to her execution and from the difficult and emotional farewells both of which

-was heard and turned down in the January and the president ruled against
+heard and turned down in the January and the president ruled against clemency

-clemency on the Thursday so her death warrant was read to her on the Friday and
+on the Thursday so her death warrant was read to her on the Friday and the

-the execution was carried out on the Saturday morning.
-Surely this is less
+execution was carried out on the Saturday morning.
+Surely this is less cruel

-cruel than making her wait for months or years and then telling her the
+than making her wait for months or years and then telling her the execution

 Hanging in Botswana follows the British method so it is probable that she was at least given a quick death.